 For a certain generation, Home Alone is the definitive Christmas movie.
-The story of a young boy defending house and home against robbers after being accidentally left at home over Christmas is a staple of so many people's holiday viewing schedule that it's difficult to believe that there can still be new ways to look at it but we're going to give it a try.
+The story of a young boy defending house and home against robbers after being accidentally left at home over Christmas is a staple of so many people's holiday viewing schedule that it's difficult to believe that there could still be new ways to look at it but we're going to give it a try.

 1. Kevin's mom did all that traveling for nothing